HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking dependencies in R code ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Namespace in Imports field not imported from: ‘maps’
-      All declared Imports should be used.
+    Packages required but not available: 'adehabitatHR', 'biomod2', 'rms'

+    Package suggested but not available for checking: ‘alphahull’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # EMDomics